BarOs0/Circuit-simulator/README.md

 ```

 ## Documentation
-For API detatils create a doxygen documentation
-From the project root:
+For API detatils create a doxygen documentation from the project root:
 ```sh
 doxygen -g
 doxygen Doxyfile